 Smoothies are defined by Merriam-Webster dictionary as “a creamy beverage made of fruit blended with juice, milk, or yogurt“.
-Although there are many different types of smoothies, the most basic smoothie begins with a base (fruit or vegetable) and includes a liquid (water, juice, milk or non-dairy milk).
-In addition to fruits and vegetables, smoothies sometimes contain additional ingredients such as ice, yogurt, nuts, seeds, protein powder, herbs and supplements.
-Unlike juices, smoothies are made by blending whole fruits and vegetables and therefore still contain fibre.
+Although there are many different types of smoothies, the most basic smoothie begins with a base (fruit or vegetable) and includes a liquid (water, juice, milk, or non-dairy milk).
+In addition to fruits and vegetables, smoothies sometimes contain additional ingredients such as ice, yogurt, nuts, seeds, protein powder, herbs, and supplements.
+Unlike juices, smoothies are made by blending whole fruits and vegetables and therefore still contain fiber.

 Types of Smoothies

 Although smoothies come in many different shapes, sizes, and formats, there is significant overlap between them.
 Some of the most common types of smoothies include: